 As illustrated in \cref{fig:tokens}~(a), to effectively condition the 3D shape on pose transformation, we propose a skeleton encoder that densifies the sparse skeletal representation to match the per-point granularity of the input.

-\parsection{Dense pose representation} The original form of a pose, defined by a sparse set of bone positions or transformations, tends to create an information bottleneck for conditioning.
-If adopted, it will place a substantial learning burden on the subsequent transformer, which has to implicitly learn the complex mapping from this global pose to its different influence on every local 3D point.
-Inspired by multi-view vision encoders where per-pixel Pl\"ucker ray embeddings are preferred over a single per-image camera matrix, our method provides a per-point skeletal context.
+\parsection{Dense pose representation} Original sparse skeletal signals create information bottlenecks and impose a significant learning burden, as transformers must implicitly learn the complex mappings from a global pose to its spatially varying influence on every local 3D point.
+Inspired by multi-view vision encoders where per-pixel Pl\"ucker ray embeddings are preferred over sparse camera matrices, we alleviate this issue by providing per-point dense skeletal context.